 6) Write a Summary that sounds as if you’re speaking directly to a hiring manager or recruiter that is viewing your profile.
 Tell your career story and why you do what you and what makes you special or unique as a tax accountant.
 Be sure you include a CTA (call to action) too!
 For example, “To view my portfolio, please visit my Clippings.me page here: INCLUDE URL.”

 7) Add things like photos of you speaking on a panel at an industry conference or a PDF of a press release you wrote for a client.
-For more ideas of types of Media, you can include, check out http://www.linkedin.com/in/sandyjk
+For more ideas about types of Media, you can include, check out http://www.linkedin.com/in/sandyjk

 8) Within the Experience section, describe each position you’ve held in a 2-paragraph format.
 The first paragraph should describe what the company does unless it’s a company we all know like Walmart or Google, and in that case, describe the division or group where you worked.
 Then, in the 2nd, explain what your role was/is and lastly, list in bullet form your top 2-3 significant accomplishments for that position.
 (Whatever you do, don’t leave the description blank for your current position!
 LinkedIn will read your profile as incomplete and you’ll then show up lower in search results.)

 9) Check your notifications and the home page regularly (5x each week) to see what’s going on with the people in your network of Connections or those you’re just Following.
 Engage where it feels right — don’t be fake and stop lurking.
 Today, it’s important to “show up” fairly regularly on LinkedIn.